rust-lang/rust/active/0000-bounds-on-object-and-generic-types.md

 region parameters as follows.
 Within a function or method, we apply the wellformedness function `WF` to each function or parameter type.
 This yields up a set of relations that must hold.
-The idea here is that the caller could have type checked unless the types of the arguments were well-formed, so that implies that the callee can assume that those well-formedness constraints hold.
+The idea here is that the caller could not have type checked unless the types of the arguments were well-formed, so that implies that the callee can assume that those well-formedness constraints hold.